peterkwkwan/Programming_Theory/python-M1/intro.md

 2. methods / functions --> .upper(), .lower() / print(), type()
 3. logic --> if else

+    Methods
     - methods are type specific
     - methods are 'called' on an object/value/variable
     - we cannot invoke a method just by its name

+    Functions
     - functions are not associated with any object
-- we can invoke a function by just its name
+    - function can be invoked by just its name

 4. libraries
     - analogy: _smartphone_
     - comes pre-packaged with many features
     - however, we have some specific tasks that does not come with the phone
     - download apps / import libraries

 #### Assignment
 - random lottery generator